 - 8.8.2.
 As well as retail developments, the NPPF states that local planning authorities should also apply a sequential approach to other main town centre uses (non retail).
-This means that applications for main town centre uses will be expected to firstly consider sites located within the town centre35. - 8.8.3.
+This means that applications for main town centre uses will be expected to firstly consider sites located within the town centre38. - 8.8.3.
 Where applicants can satisfactorily demonstrate that a main town centre use cannot be located in a town centre location, then edge of centre sites may be considered.
-For all main town centre uses (excluding retail), 'edge of centre' is defined in the NPPF as a location within 300 metres of a town centre boundary.36
+For all main town centre uses (excluding retail), 'edge of centre' is defined in the NPPF as a location within 300 metres of a town centre boundary.39 - 8.8.4.

-35 Note that applications for retail uses will be expected to firstly consider sites located within the Primary Shopping Area.

-36 For office development, this includes locations outside the town centre but within 500 metres of a public transport interchange.
-Office development are dealt with in policy R11.

-- 8.8.4.
 Where a main town centre use cannot be located in an edge of centre location, then out of centre locations may be considered.
-Out of town centre locations will only be allowed in exceptional circumstance and will require clear and detailed justification from the applicant. - 8.8.5.
+Out of town centre locations will only be allowed in exceptional circumstance and will require clear and detailed justification from the applicant.

+38 Note that applications for retail uses will be expected to firstly consider sites located within the Primary Shopping Area.

+39 For office development, this includes locations outside the town centre but within 500 metres of a public transport interchange.
+Office developments are dealt with in policy R11.

+- 8.8.5.
 When applying the sequential test, the applicant must demonstrate clearly why town centre sites are not suitable.
 They must also show that they have demonstrated flexibility with regards to format and/or scale.
 The NPPF Guidance states that "it is not necessary to demonstrate that a potential town centre or edge of centre site can accommodate precisely the scale and form of development proposed, but rather to consider what contribution more central sites are able to make individually to accommodate the proposal." - 8.8.6.
 The sequential test should recognise that certain main town centre uses have particular market and locational requirements which means that they can only be accommodated in specific locations.
 Where this is the case, robust justification must be provided by the applicant.